fuse-box/fuse-box/docs/sparky/sparky.md

 ## Aggregator task

-You can also create a task that combines other tasks but doesn't have any function itself.
+You can also define a task that combines other tasks but doesn't have any function itself.

 For example:

 ```js